 What to Expect

 Climate of tropical Australia is hot, with high humidity, especially in the Darwin region.
 Overcast conditions are frequent with possible rain and high humidity in coastal areas.
-The sun can be intense, so sunscreen and a brimmed hat are advised.
-Wet weather protection is recommended with light waterproof pants and jacket ideal.
+The sun can be intense, so participants must be comfortable spending some time in the Sun.

 Even though we cannot guarantee a sighting of the animals below, we feel quite confident that an encounter with the ones listed below is quite likely.